-Students who do not receive course waivers by exemption or examination from all five of the selected MSW Foundation Year courses will be considered for admission to the MSW Traditional program with reduced credit hour requirements.
+Students may opt to take course waiver examinations from four of the selected MSW Foundation Year courses and will be considered for admission to the MSW Traditional program with reduced credit hour requirements.
 Candidates with more than five years between the granting of their BSW degree and the current application date will not be considered for course waivers.
 (See Appendix C).